MartinLoeper/flashkraft/README.md

 - Built with [Iced](https://github.com/iced-rs/iced)
 - Follows [The Elm Architecture](https://guide.elm-lang.org/architecture/)

-## Screenshots

-*Note: Add screenshots of your application here*

----

 **⚠️ Warning**: This is a demonstration project.
 Do not use it to write to drives containing important data.
 Always backup your data before performing disk operations.